wavebyrd/great_expectations/docs/docusaurus/docs/core/configure_project_settings/toggle_analytics_events/_tab_environment_variable.md

 The environment variable `GX_ANALYTICS_ENABLED` can be used to toggle the collection of analytics information.
 This is particularly useful when using an Ephemeral Data Context because an Ephemeral Data Context does not persist between Python sessions and therefore won't persist configuration changes made using `context.variables` in Python.

-`GX_ANALYTICS_ENABLED` will also work to toggle analytics collection when using a GX Cloud Data Context or a File Data Context.
+`GX_ANALYTICS_ENABLED` will also work to toggle analytics collection when using a File Data Context.

 ### Prerequisites {#prerequisites-environment-variable}